STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Method

 \subsection{Downstream Tasks}

-Existing research on latent factor models \cite{duan2022factorvae,wei2023hirevae} primarily focuses on predicting future returns by analyzing cross-sectional characteristics of market stocks, which means the profitability of the factor model in quantitative trading is typically evaluated through portfolio management tasks.
-In contrast, \texttt{STORM} captures both the cross-sectional features among stocks and the time-series features of individual stocks, enabling it to excel in both PM and single-asset AT tasks.
+Existing research on latent factor models \cite{duan2022factorvae,wei2023hirevae} primarily focuses on predicting future returns by analyzing cross-sectional characteristics of market stocks, which means the profitability of the factor model in financial investment is typically evaluated through PM tasks.
+In contrast, \texttt{STORM} captures the cross-sectional features among stocks and the time-series features of individual stocks, enabling it to excel in both PM and single-asset AT tasks.